Gy-Hu/HW-Formal-Paper/README.md

 ## Papers Classified by Subject

 - **Survey/Review**
+  - Algorithms for verifying deep neural networks, arxiv 2020
+  - A convex relaxation barrier to tight robustness verification of neural networks, NeurIPS 2019
+  - A survey of side-channel attacks on caches and countermeasures, 2018
-  - A Survey on the Application of Machine Learning to Formal Verification, arxiv 2018
+  - ML + FV = ?
+A Survey on the Application of Machine Learning to Formal Verification, arxiv 2018
 - **Model Checking**
   - SAT-Based Model Checking without Unrolling, VMCAI 2011
   - Efficient implementation of property directed reachability, FMCAD 2011